aliahmedaspose/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/redacting-texts/_index.md

 ---
-title: Redacting Text
+title: Redacting Texts
 type: docs
 weight: 30
-url: /net/redacting-text/
+url: /net/redacting-texts/

 ---

-# Redacting Text in Slides
+# Redacting Texts in Slides

-Aspose.Slides for .NET allows you hide texts in slides through the redact function.
-For example, when you have sensitive or confidential details in a presentation you are planning to show an audience, you can redact the details to prevent others from seeing them.
+Aspose.Slides for .NET allows you to hide texts in slides through the redact function.
+For example, when you have sensitive or confidential details in a presentation you plan to show an audience, you can redact the details to prevent people from seeing them.

 You can use our [online Text Redaction App](https://products.aspose.app/slides/redaction) to see how Aspose.Slides redacts texts in slides.

-This sample code shows you how to redact text in Slides:
+This sample code shows you how to redact a text in a slide:

 ```c#
 using (Presentation pres = new Presentation("pres.pptx"))